ireaneus/ChristmasTower/src/data/blog-posts/BibleCompass-d1.md

 Samuel stepped forward, carefully unrolling the map.
 His eyes scanned the parchment until he found the first words written in Papa’s careful handwriting:

-> “Your word is a lamp to my feet and a light to my path.” — Psalm 119:105 (ESV)
+> “Your word is a lamp to my feet And a light to my path.” — Psalm 119:105 (NASB 2020)

 The moment Samuel read the verse aloud, each lantern flickered to life, filling the clearing with a warm golden glow.
 The children gasped, exchanging delighted glances.

 Papa smiled. *“It’s God’s Word that shows us where to walk, even when the path is dark.
-Remember what Jesus said —”* He paused, quoting softly,
+Remember what Jesus said —”*
+He paused, quoting softly,

-> “I am the light of the world.
-Whoever follows me will not walk in darkness, but will have the light of life.” — John 8:12 (ESV)
+> “I am the Light of the world; the one who follows Me will not walk in the darkness, but will have the Light of life.” — John 8:12 (NASB 2020)

 The glow from the lanterns seemed to grow warmer at His words, casting long beams that reached into the trees ahead.
 Abi held hers up and whispered, “It’s like the light wants us to follow.”